Shahin Najafi

 Najafi's songs mostly deal with issues such as theocracy, poverty, sexism, censorship, child labor, execution, drug addiction and homophobia.
-In interviews, he has stated that he strives to use poetic, literary, philosophical and political elements in his music.
+In interviews, he has stated that he strives to use poetic, literary, philosophical, and political elements in his music.

 Early life

 Shahin Najafi was born in 1980 in Bandar-e Anzali, Iran.
 When he was six years old, his father died, and later his brother became a drug addict and also died.
 He began writing poetry as a teenager and began learning the guitar in the classical and flamenco styles at the age of 18.
 He then became an underground artist in Iran, performing in both rock and Spanish music styles, working with various bands.

-He studied sociology at the University of Gilan and openly expressed his opinions about the university, leading to him getting expelled.
+He studied sociology at the University of Gilan and openly expressed his opinions about the university, leading to his getting expelled.

 Music career

 Immigration to Germany

-Najafi was head of an underground music band in Iran before his immigration to Germany, but he was banned for his offenses towards the Islamic faith in Iran by the Iranian government after his second music show.
+Before he immigrated to Germany, Najafi was the head of an underground music band in Iran.
+Still, he was banned for his offenses towards the Islamic faith in Iran by the Islamic republic government after his second music show.
 He was also the head of the Inan music band in Germany.
 Then he joined the Tapesh 2012 music band.
 Tapesh 2012 were welcomed by Persian broadcasters and the international media by political and social songs and poems of Najafi.

 An article published in No. 19194 of the conservative newspaper Kayhan on 29 September 2008 criticized Tapesh 2012's activities.
 Kayhan published the article titled Establishing democracy with drum & circle.
 A part of it goes as follows:

 Release of first studio album

-On 1 May 2008, Najafi released his first studio album, Ma mard nistim (We Are Not Men), with partnership and composition of the Tapesh 2012 music band.
+On 1 May 2008, Najafi released his first studio album, Ma mard nistim (We Are Not Men), with the partnership and composition of the Tapesh 2012 music band.
 This album was his official and professional beginning in Persian hip hop music.
-The album attracted the audience and listener more than any album before it was released in Persian hip hop style.
+The album attracted the audience and listener more than before it was released in Persian hip hop style.

 Separation from Tapesh 2012

-Najafi ended cooperation with Tapesh 2012 from the beginning of 2009.
-A variety of reasons have been proposed related to his separation from this group.
-The main reason is releasing the "Around us" single song in Voice of America TV without permission.
-The supervisor of Tapesh 2012 later apologised to Najafi and stated: the song has been inadvertently released in Voice of America TV.
+Najafi ended cooperation with Tapesh 2012 at the beginning of 2009.
+Various reasons have been proposed related to his separation from this group.
+The main reason is releasing the "Around us" single song on Voice of America TV without permission.
+The supervisor of Tapesh 2012 later apologized to Najafi and stated: the song had been inadvertently released in Voice of America TV.
 Najafi accepted the apology.